Now with over 90 strains of weed and The Serenity Room

 Not to mention, colourful city info boards help to guarantee that holidaymakers make the most of their time in Cape Town at large.
 Though, for those seeking more structured guidance, not only are the staff well informed, but the accommodation also claims a travel centre where visitors can book outdoor activities, day trips, township tours, overland safaris and expeditions along previously uncharted routes that The Backpack’s team has made a pointed effort of opening up to the public.

 Clearly, as an establishment that rests on ‘firsts’, this hip and holistic city centre hostel is adept at blazing new trails and breaking new ground in many more ways than one.

-The Bill: The Cape Town backpackers has both affordable room options for those on a tight budget and more luxury alternatives for those with a little extra to spend.
-A bed in the garden tent or in an eight-person mixed dorm goes for as low as R200p/p per night respectively; whereas, those booking the four-bed en-suite family loft can expect to pay as much as a total of R1600 per night.
+The Bill: The Backpack has both affordable room options for those on a tight budget and more luxury alternatives for those with a little extra to spend.
+A bed in the garden tent or in an eight-person mixed dorm goes for as low as R270p/p per night; whereas, those booking the four-bed en-suite family loft can expect to pay as much as a total of R1940 per night.

-Tip: The Backpack’s travel centre has recently put together a Fair Trade Travel Pass through South Africa that links various fair trade-certified establishments and activities together to create an exciting ‘responsible’ route.
+Tip: The Backpack’s travel centre has put together a Fair Trade Travel Pass through South Africa that links various Fair Trade-certified establishments and activities together to create an exciting ‘responsible’ route.
 This 14- or 21-day package, along with many other customised options, can be booked online (Backpackers.co.za/fair-trade-travel-pass) or at the hostel’s travel desk.